department-of-veterans-affairs/va.gov-vfs-teams/Onboarding/norms-communication.md

 # Norms for Communication

-*Notes:*
+**This document applies to the DSVA team (including detailees) and any contractor working on the Veteran Tools Platform.**

+*Definitions:*
-* *"Internal contractor" refers to DSVA's primary vendor contractor, e.g., AdHoc*
+* *"Internal contractors" refers to DSVA's primary vendor contractor (e.g., AdHoc) and its subcontractors.*
-* *"VA contractor" refers to a contractor working with another VA team (not DSVA)*
+* *"VA contractors" refers to any other contractor team working on the Veteran Tools Platform.*

 <hr>